borisding/universsr/README.md

 ## Babel, Webpack and ESM Loader

 - This stater uses Babel 7 to transpile ES2015 and beyond syntax.
 Also, webpack 4 is used for module bundling workflow.
-All webpack configuration can be found in `./build/webpack`.
+All webpack configuration can be found in `./resources/webpack`.

 > Please note that stage presets (@babel/preset-stage-0, etc) [have been removed](https://babeljs.io/blog/2018/07/27/removing-babels-stage-presets) in Babel 7.
 Be sure new babel plugins are only installed based on your needs, if any.

-- It is not uncommon to have two different bundles for universal app where one for client and another for server:
+- There are two different bundles for universal app where one for client and another for server:

 Client entry: